 Du, Y. (2018).
 Insights from pediatric speech language pathologists: Considering instructional goals in app recommendations for children with disabilities.
 Short paper accepted for the 2nd International Workshop on Children & Recommender Systems (KidRec), Trondheim, Norway.

 Du, Y. (2018).
 Apps for communication: Investigating the design and use of mobile applications for pediatric speech therapy.
 Extended abstract accepted for the Student Research Competition at the 5th IEEE/ACM International Conference on Mobile Software Engineering and Systems, Gothenburg, Sweden.

-Participating in therapy exercises at home is crucially important for long-term success.
-Conversational agents (CA) such as Amazon Alexa and Google Assistant, provide a novel opportunity to engage children with disabilities to participate in home exercises.
-This study aims to support children aged 4-6 years old to engage in speech therapy through voice-based games and activities (e.g., stories).
+Conversational agents (CA) such as Amazon Alexa and Google Assistant, provide a novel opportunity to engage children with communication disabilities to participate in voice-based games in home context.
+This study aims to support children aged 4-8 years old to engage in voice-based games.

 Keywords: conversational agents, voice game

 Role: lead researcher (interaction design, experimental design, user research)